Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Temporal Abstraction in Practice

 \subsection{Temporal Abstraction and Effective Rank}

-Building on our theoretical results, Figure~\ref{fig:spectral_analysis} illustrates how increasing the temporal abstraction step, $k$, reshapes the singular value spectrum of the SR and consequently, its effective rank.
-While the SR matrix is approximated using FB in continuous state-action settings, a consistent pattern emerges across both discrete and continuous domains: increasing $k$ accelerates the decay of the tail singular values, encouraging the representation to concentrate on the dominant, principal modes of the dynamics, which are relevant for long-horizon navigation and control tasks.
-This spectral concentration aligns the structure of the SR with the low-rank inductive bias of FB, facilitating a more effective representation learning.
+Figure~\ref{fig:spectral_analysis} shows how increasing the temporal abstraction step $k$ reshapes the SR's singular value spectrum and reduces its effective rank.
+Across both discrete and continuous settings, larger $k$ accelerates the decay of tail singular values, concentrating energy in dominant components relevant for long-horizon control.
+This aligns the SR with the low-rank inductive bias of FB, improving representation quality.

-However, excessive temporal abstraction can negatively impact the representation.
-As both the stable rank and normalized spectral entropy approach their minima, the representation also begins to lose task-relevant dynamical information.
-This behavior is also partially predicted by the theory, which highlights a trade-off between spectral compression and the bias introduced by action repetition.
-Empirically, Figure~\ref{fig:k_ablation_barplot} corroborates this phenomenon, demonstrating performance degradation once $k$ exceeds an optimal threshold.
+However, excessive abstraction is detrimental.
+As stable rank and spectral entropy approach their minima, task-relevant dynamics are lost.
+This reflects the theoretical trade-off between spectral compression and bias from action repetition.
+Empirically, Figure~\ref{fig:k_ablation_barplot} shows performance degrading beyond an optimal $k$.